 There you have it, eight shows in eight days… although I’m now thinking we need to go see Garry Starr’s last performance tonight!

-In the three years I’ve lived in Christchurch, I constantly compared it to the other cities I’ve lived in and visited.
-Last night while having dinner along Oxford Terrace, I finally felt as though Christchurch had stopped trying to measure up to other cities.
-It has matured, become comfortable in its skin, and embraced the vibrant, quirky and exciting place I’d always hoped it would become.
+During my three years in Christchurch, I’ve constantly compared it to the other cities we’ve lived in and visited.
+Last night while having dinner along Oxford Terrace, I finally felt as though it had stopped trying to measure up to other cities.
+It’s matured, become comfortable in its skin, and embraced the vibrant, quirky and exciting place I’d always hoped it would become.